Council

 Links

-website of the Council http://ue.eu.int/
+Website of the Council http://ue.eu.int/

-See also Presidency of the Council, Luxembourg compromise and Voting in the Council.
+See also Presidency of the Council,

-Here you can see the working groups in th Council: http://register.consilium.euro....../10/st05/st05869-re01.en10.pdf (from February 2010)
+Here you can see the working groups in the Council: http://register.consilium.europa.eu/pdf/en/10/st05/st05869-re01.en10.pdf